shaunkleyn/Series-Collection-Status-for-Kometa/README.md

-# PMM-Config for Series Availability borders in Plex
+# Series Collection Status in Plex using Kometa

 ![image](https://user-images.githubusercontent.com/10231893/211212798-9be5abac-8728-4a53-a714-565f23663623.png)

 ## Background
 I wanted to be able to easily see on Plex if a show has been downloaded in full or if there are missing episodes or seasons.
-After searching around for days for something that can do it I finally asked for some help from the guys on the [Plex Meta Manager Discord group](https://discord.gg/NfH6mGFuAB) and SirGareth [confirmed](https://discord.com/channels/822460010649878528/822460010649878531/1061099419153469571) that [Plex Meta Manager](https://metamanager.wiki/en/latest/index.html) (PMM) would not be able to do it but that I'd be able to do it using a few API's to add labels to Plex and then use PMM to add overlays using those labels.
+After searching around for days for something that can do it I finally asked for some help from the guys on the [Kometa Discord group](https://discord.gg/NfH6mGFuAB) and SirGareth [confirmed](https://discord.com/channels/822460010649878528/822460010649878531/1061099419153469571) that [Kometa](https://metamanager.wiki/en/latest/index.html) (PMM) would not be able to do it but that I'd be able to do it using a few API's to add labels to Plex and then use Kometa to add overlays using those labels.

-Being a newbie to both Python and PMM I am sure there are neater and better ways to accomplish this but this is the script and configs I came up with that is currently working for me.
+Being a newbie to both Python and Kometa I am sure there are neater and better ways to accomplish this but this is the script and configs I came up with that is currently working for me.

 **NOTE:**
 I created this for my own personal use and sharing it so that anyone can change it to their liking and requirements.